 - The Physical Therapy program has an application deadline of November 1.
 Application dealine extended to February 17, 2020.

 - A GRE is not required.

 - Shadowing hours are not required but highly recommended of all applicants.

 - An invitation only interview is required for admission into the program.
 Interviews begin in November and continue until all seats are filled.

-- Classes for the Physical Therapy program will begin May 2017.
+- Classes for the Physical Therapy program will begin in late May.